 The equivalent of a POS machine, a Virtual Terminal hosted online can be accessed by anyone with an internet connection and can allow instant direct payment acceptance, working like a “check out from anywhere” terminal.

-A product or service created, tested, and sold by one company in order to be bought and branded by other companies who sell the it under their own name.
-White Label Solutions can provide more fully tested base product while allowing individual Merchants to customise in other ways, like supplying analytics or additional support, reporting, or use services.
+A product or service created, tested, and sold by one company in order to be bought and branded by other companies who sell it under their own name.
+White Label Solutions can provide a more fully tested base product while allowing individual Merchants to customize in other ways, like supplying analytics or additional support, reporting, or use services.